NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(A) added as 5A with 5B(B) follow ups
 - 5BB(A) hitbox has one more frame duration to better match the animation
 - 5BBA(A) has more lift and a hyuuga cancel before he leaves the ground
+- 6B
+  - Replaced with 4B(B) animation
+  - No launch
-- 6B replaced with 4B(B) animation, no launch, when done in a combo does vanilla 6B that ends 6 frames sooner
+  - When done in a combo does vanilla 6B that ends 6 frames sooner
 - 6B(A) Hyuuga cancel added
   - 1G: Untechable knockdown
   - 2G: Untechable bounce